Rotating and non-linear magnetic-charged black hole with an anisotropic matter field

 We have reviewed the research and development work on regular black holes and an anisotropic matter field.
 In this paper, we consider both to obtain the solution of a non-linear magnetic-charged black hole with an anisotropic matter field and the corresponding rotating black hole.
 We then further study the geometric properties and thermodynamic properties of this rotating black hole.

 The structure of this paper is as follows.
 In Sec.~\ref{sec:2}, the solution for a non-linear magnetic-charged black hole with an anisotropic matter field is obtained.
 In Sec.~\ref{sec:3}, we extend the solution using the modified Newman-Janis algorithm to obtain a solution for a rotating and non-linear magnetic-charged black hole with an anisotropic matter field and study its energy-momentum tensor and weak energy condition.
 In Sec.~\ref{sec:4} and \ref{sec:5} explore the geometric and thermodynamic properties of the rotating black hole, respectively.
 In Sec.~\ref{sec:6}, we examine the efficiency of the Penrose process for extracting energy from the rotating black hole.
-Finally, in Sec.~\ref{sec:7}, we summarize the content of the article.
+Finally, in Sec.~\ref{sec:7}, we present the conclusion and discussion of this study.

-\section{NON-LINEAR MAGNETIC-CHARGED BLACK HOLE WITH AN ANISOTROPIC MATTER FIELD}
+\section{Non-linear magnetic-charged black hole with an anisotropic matter field}

 We consider the coupling between Einstein gravity and a non-linear electromagnetic field in the presence of an anisotropic matter field, which is described by the following equations